-On April 6th of 2022, Guido Gioioso delivered a talk on the role of haptics in XR, presenting a wearable haptic device equipped with novel features developed by WEART.
-The meetup took place online with twenty-three participants.
+During our meetup on April 6th, 2022, we explored the role of haptics in XR.
+Guido Gioioso presented recent research on the topic and a wearable haptic device equipped with novel features developed by WEART.

 About Guido Gioioso

 Guido Gioioso is a PhD graduate in robotics and haptics at the University of Siena and a co-founder of WEART.
 With a special interest in haptics, his expertise is in robotics and automation, particularly the control of underactuated robotic hands.
 In 2019, his research team at the University of Siena evolved into WEART — a company that develops wearable devices designed for the digitization of the sense of touch.

 WEART develops wearable haptic devices that enable a naturalistic and comfortable interaction with virtual objects, surfaces, and materials, allowing people to grasp, touch, feel, and manipulate content.
 By implementing rich haptic feedback — a combination of forces, vibrations, and thermal cues — the experience is brought to a high level of realism, which is deemed crucial to engagement and effective learning.

 The starting point of the research that led to the development of WEART is based on understanding the sense of touch as an important aspect of perception and the human hand as the most powerful interface for interacting with the world.
 The most common and commercially available haptic devices operated with hands are grounded (seen in the video below).